 Holiday drinks can be served hot (atole) or cold (coquito).
 Many holiday drinks are rich and creamy (rompope), but a few are on the lighter side too (ponche navideño).
 While there is a wide variety of flavors, these drinks tend to make use of richer ingredients such as egg or coconut cream, and often use seasonal ingredients like cinnamon or tejocote.

-This punch features hibiscus, apples, and cinnamon, alongside seasonal ingredients like tejocotes.
+This punch’s name literally means Christmas punch!
+Ponche navideño features hibiscus, apples, and cinnamon, alongside seasonal fruits like tejocotes.

 Served warm at holiday gatherings, I love to enjoy a mug of this punch with appetizers.

 Atole is an ancient mesoamerican drink made from corn masa (although some versions use fresh corn).
 While traditionally atole could be served for breakfast or an on-the-go meal, many Mexican-Americans have adopted atole as a special occasion treat.

 Atole goes perfectly with tamales, especially for a Christmas morning breakfast!

 Champurrado is the chocolate version of atole!
 Don’t forget that chocolate is originally mesoamerican, and has a long history in Mexican food.